This week's Sober Story comes from Sue, a 59-year-old Kiwi-Canadian living in Canada.

 Sue: I'd just like to say that I'm incredibly grateful to be sober.
 Being sober is the best thing I've ever done for myself, and my life is so much better now than it ever was when I was drinking.
 At the start I could not imagine ever being happy about not drinking.
 The prospect of being sober was terrifying and I was sure I would be eternally miserable without booze.
 But that's not how it turned out.
 I am very very happy and very very grateful.

-@suek is a long-time member of Living Sober and has written many guest posts for us such as; Sober Sponges, Pressure, When Sober Gets Old, Life after sober, Up up into the giant sky, and It’s never too late to grow up.
+@suek is a long-time member of Living Sober and has written many guest posts for us such as; Sober Sponges, Pressure, When Sober Gets Old, Life after sober, Up up into the giant sky, and It's never too late to grow up.
+She has also made some great yoga videos for us which are here.